rhmnaulia/rhmnaulia/readme.md

 ## Hello World! :smiley_cat:

-I'm Aulia, a Computer Science Student & Software Engineer Intern at Fintax :man_technologist::man_student: from indonesia.
-I'm passionate about programming and software engineering.
-I love to learn about new things especially in Tech world.
+I'm Aulia, a Computer Science Student and Software engineer experienced in Javascript (React, Vue, Node), and some Golang knowledge.
+Curious by nature.
+I am passionate about creating clean and maintainable code to solve a problem.
+I am always hungry for knowledge.
+Let's be pal!

 ## I'm a Student, and  Developer!
-- 👷‍ I’m currently working as a Software Engineer Intern at Fintax
-- 🚀 I’m currently learning NEXT.JS and GO-Lang
 - 👋 I’m looking for developer friends!
 - 🎯 2021 Goals: Finish my scientific research and get a fulltime job
 - ⚡ Fun fact: I love to play basketball and video game